Ukraine International Airlines Flight 752: Subsequent developments

-On 9 January, President Trump said the airplane "was flying in a pretty rough neighbourhood, and somebody could have made a mistake."
+On 9 January, US President Donald Trump said the airplane "was flying in a pretty rough neighbourhood, and somebody could have made a mistake on the other side."
 He said the U.S. had no involvement in the incident and that he did not believe a mechanical issue had anything to do with the crash.
 U.S. intelligence sources informed U.S. media outlets they were "confident that Iran painted the Ukrainian airliner with radar and fired two surface to air missiles that brought down the aircraft."

 Also on 9 January, at a news conference in Ottawa, Canadian Prime Minister Justin Trudeau said the airliner was likely brought down by an Iranian missile, citing intelligence from Canadian and other sources, and said the incident "may well have been unintentional".

 On 10 January, during an interview with Sky News, Iran's ambassador to the United Kingdom, Hamid Baeidinejad, rejected video footage obtained by American media that showed bulldozers clearing the crash site as "absurd".
 Baeidinejad further denied that an Iranian missile had brought down the airplane, and said that "[p]lane accidents are a very technical issue, I cannot judge, you cannot judge, reporters on the ground cannot judge.
 Nobody can judge.
 A foreign minister or a prime minister cannot judge on this issue."

 On 11 January, Iran admitted it had shot down the Ukrainian jet by "accident", the result of human error.
 General Amir Ali Hajizadeh, the head of the IRGC's Aerospace Force, said his unit accepts "full responsibility" for the shootdown.
 In an address broadcast by state television, he said that when he learned about the downing of the airplane, "I wished I was dead."
 Hajizadeh said that, with his forces on high alert, an officer mistook it for a hostile missile and made a "bad decision".

 On 14 January, the Rich Kids of Tehran Instagram account published a new video, showing two missiles hitting the aircraft.
 The security camera footage, verified by The New York Times, shows two missiles, fired 30 seconds apart.
 On 20 January, the Civil Aviation Organization of Iran also admitted that the country's IRGC had fired two Russian-made Tor-M1 missiles at the aircraft.

 On 8 January 2021, the first anniversary of the shootdown, Ukraine and several other countries made a joint statement calling on Iran for a thorough investigation and reiterated for them to prosecute anyone involved, and provide full compensation.